Updated January 2021

 Memory Map Help: Opens the Windows Help applet for the product

-Print Options: More details later about printing
+Print Options: Opens the Print dialog box.
+More details about printing later.

 Mark Position: Only works if you have a GPS attached to your PC.